-February 2022
+February 2023

-The Halswell Ward includes the suburbs of Halswell, Wigram, Aidanfield, Kennedys Bush and Westmorland.
+The Halswell Ward includes the suburbs of Halswell, Wigram, Aidanfield and Kennedys Bush.
 The ward is one of the largest urban growth areas in the South Island with most of the housing in the area being modern, with few social housing facilities.
 The Council's South West Area Plan also guides development in this area.
 The many new subdivisions in the Halswell Ward has progressed it from being an outlying community separated from the city geographically.
-Development of the rural parts of Halswell continues with Halswell Commons, Halswell Downs and Copper Ridge among the latest developments.
+Development of the rural parts of Halswell continues with Milns Park, Riverstone, The Fields, Quaifes Park and Cloverdon some of the latest developments.